English | Help | Sign in | Give Feedback

 10. Will this change have impact in royalty calculations?

-No, this change have no impact in royalty calculations.
+No, this change does not have an impact in royalty calculations.

 11. How can I preview my eBook in my Kindle device?